RudolfVonKrugstein/haxe-monads/README.md

 haxe-monads
 ===========

-A collection of monads based on monax
+A collection of monads based on monax.

+These are monads I regularly use for games in openfl.